Reviewing American Clean Resources Group (SMPR) and Its Rivals

-American Clean Resources Group (OTCMKTS:SMPR – Get Rating) is one of 36 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it compare to its peers?
-We will compare American Clean Resources Group to related businesses based on the strength of its valuation, analyst recommendations, risk, institutional ownership, dividends, profitability and earnings.
+American Clean Resources Group (OTCMKTS:SMPR – Get Rating) is one of 36 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it weigh in compared to its rivals?
+We will compare American Clean Resources Group to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, earnings, institutional ownership and dividends.

 54.8% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by institutional investors.
 18.8% of American Clean Resources Group shares are held by insiders.
 Comparatively, 9.5% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Profitability